Who Popped Donald’s Clogs In The Downpatrick Area?

 - Kells, Navan and Trim in County Meath.

-- Castleblaney, Clones, Glaslough and Monaghan trails in County Monaghan.
+- Castleblaney, Clones, Glaslough and Monaghan trails are in County Monaghan.

-- In County Sligo is our new Sligo Town walking trail.
+- In County Sligo is our Sligo Town walking trail.

-- In County Tyrone you can find walking Whodunits for Caledon and our recent launch at Omagh.
+- In County Tyrone you can find walking Whodunits at Caledon, Omagh, and our recent launch at Dungannon.

 There are more walking Whodunit Hunts in the pipeline too, including Galway City, Kilkenny, and a very unique trail in Dublin!

 The vast majority of Whodunit Hunt clues are accessible by those with prams and wheelchair users, as we’ve determined routes for evidence investigation with as few steps as possible.
-Check the applicable Whodunit Hunt description page(s) for full details, which give an indication of any access issues.
+Check the applicable Whodunit Hunt page(s) for full details, which indicate any accessability issues.

-The map below shows all of our murder mystery trails.
-Walking Whodunits available are indicated by a black walker/runner symbol and our intriguing indoor one with a green building.
-Pipeline walking Whodunits are blue – if you’re interested in one of these then please contact us and we’ll tell you when they’re available.
+The map below shows all of our murder mystery trails, as well as our new kids trails.
+Walking murder mystery trails available are indicated by a black walker/runner symbol and indoor trails with a green building.
+Kids trails are indicated by a yellow star.
+Pipeline walking Whodunits are blue – if you’re interested in one of these, please contact us and we’ll tell you when they’re available.

 Use the card or Paypal link in the page of whichever Whodunit Hunt you are interested in to purchase it.